OpenEvalProject/evals/manuscripts/elife-96465/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05qrfxd25 Center for Precision Genome Editing and Genetic Technologies for Biomedicine, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation
+1. Center for Precision Genome Editing and Genetic Technologies for Biomedicine, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation ([ROR:05qrfxd25](https://ror.org/05qrfxd25))
-2. https://ror.org/00ab9fg88 Blokhin National Medical Research Center of Oncology Moscow Russian Federation
+2. Blokhin National Medical Research Center of Oncology Moscow Russian Federation ([ROR:00ab9fg88](https://ror.org/00ab9fg88))
-3. https://ror.org/05qrfxd25 Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation
+3. Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation ([ROR:05qrfxd25](https://ror.org/05qrfxd25))
-4. https://ror.org/010pmpe69 Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation
+4. Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-5. https://ror.org/003pa2681 Endocrinology Research Centre Moscow Russian Federation
+5. Endocrinology Research Centre Moscow Russian Federation ([ROR:003pa2681](https://ror.org/003pa2681))
-6. https://ror.org/00v0z9322 Life Sciences Research Center, Moscow Institute of Physics and Technology Dolgoprudny Russian Federation
+6. Life Sciences Research Center, Moscow Institute of Physics and Technology Dolgoprudny Russian Federation ([ROR:00v0z9322](https://ror.org/00v0z9322))
-7. https://ror.org/010pmpe69 Institute of Mitoengineering MSU Moscow Russian Federation
+7. Institute of Mitoengineering MSU Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-8. https://ror.org/02b6qw903 Department of Drug Discovery and Biomedical Sciences, University of South Carolina Columbia United States
+8. Department of Drug Discovery and Biomedical Sciences, University of South Carolina Columbia United States ([ROR:02b6qw903](https://ror.org/02b6qw903))
-9. https://ror.org/05w1q8228 Senex Biotechnology, Inc Columbia United States
+9. Senex Biotechnology, Inc Columbia United States ([ROR:05w1q8228](https://ror.org/05w1q8228))
-10. https://ror.org/027hwkg23 The Engelhardt Institute of Molecular Biology, Russian Academy of Sciences Moscow Russian Federation
+10. The Engelhardt Institute of Molecular Biology, Russian Academy of Sciences Moscow Russian Federation ([ROR:027hwkg23](https://ror.org/027hwkg23))

 † Corresponding author

 ## Abstract

 CDK8 and CDK19 paralogs are regulatory kinases associated with the transcriptional Mediator complex.
 We have generated mice with the systemic inducible Cdk8 knockout on the background of Cdk19 constitutive knockout.
 Cdk8/19 double knockout (iDKO) males, but not single Cdk8 or Cdk19 KO, had an atrophic reproductive system and were infertile.
 The iDKO males lacked postmeiotic spermatids and spermatocytes after meiosis I pachytene.
 Testosterone levels were decreased whereas the amounts of the luteinizing hormone were unchanged.
-Single-cell RNA sequencing showed marked differences in the expression of steroidogenic genes (such as Cyp17a1, Star, and Fads ) in Leydig cells concomitant with alterations in Sertoli cells and spermatocytes, and were likely associated with an impaired synthesis of steroids.
+Single-cell RNA sequencing showed marked differences in the expression of steroidogenic genes (such as Cyp17a1, Star, and Fads) in Leydig cells concomitant with alterations in Sertoli cells and spermatocytes, and were likely associated with an impaired synthesis of steroids.
 Star and Fads were also downregulated in cultured Leydig cells after iDKO.
 The treatment of primary Leydig cell culture with a CDK8/19 inhibitor did not induce the same changes in gene expression as iDKO, and a prolonged treatment of mice with a CDK8/19 inhibitor did not affect the size of testes. iDKO, in contrast to the single knockouts or treatment with a CDK8/19 kinase inhibitor, led to depletion of cyclin C (CCNC), the binding partner of CDK8/19 that has been implicated in CDK8/19-independent functions.
 This suggests that the observed phenotype was likely mediated through kinase-independent activities of CDK8/19, such as CCNC stabilization.

 ## Introduction